- Find out whether a flash sale will help or harm your business, the four reasons they fail, and five best practices for a flash sale strategy

 - Which channels yield the highest CTRs and conversions as well as lowest CACs?

-Weight your spend according to where and how you’ve had past success selling the items included in your flash sale.
+Weight your spend according to where and how you’ve had past success selling the items.

 To better gauge demand and ensure you have the inventory and server capacity to withstand the deluge, consider asking people to register.
 It’s similar to a traditional auction where you have to provide contact information to receive a bidder’s card.